edoliberty/vector-search-class-notes/README.md

 ### Generalities

-Embeddings as an information bottleneck
+Embeddings as an information bottleneck.
 We don't do end-to-end but use embeddings as an intermediate representation.

-Sscalability and typical volumes of data _embeddings are the only way to access large databases_
+Typical volumes of data and scalability. embeddings are the only way to manage / access large databases

+The embedding contract
-	* the embedding contract _embedding extractor and embedding indexer agree on the semantic meaning of the distance_
+The embedding extractor and embedding indexer agree on the meaning of the distance

-	* The vector space model in information retrieval
+The vector space model in information retrieval

-	* Vector embeddings in machine learning
+Vector embeddings in machine learning

 ### Text embeddings

-	* 2-layer word embeddings _word2vec and fastText_
+2-layer word embeddings
+Word2vec and fastText, obtained via a factorization of a co-ocurrence matrix.
-	* embedding arithmetic _king + woman - man = queen, already based on similairty search_
+Embedding arithmetic: king + woman - man = queen, which is already based on similairty search

-	* sentence embeddings _how to train, masked LM_
+Sentence embeddings: How to train, masked LM.
+Properties of sentence embeddings

-	* Large Language Models _reasoning as an emerging property of a LM and what happens when training set = the whole web_
+Large Language Models: reasoning as an emerging property of a LM and what happens when training set = the whole web

 ### Image embeddings

-	* Pixel structures of images _early works on pixel indexing_
+Pixel structures of images.
+Early works on pixel indexing

-	* Traditional CV models _GIST, local descriptors + pooling_
-	* Convolutional Neural Nets _from off-the-shelf to distance trained_
+Traditional CV models.
+Global descriptors (GIST).
+Local descriptors (SIFT and friends), direct indexing for image matching, pooling (Fisher, VLAD)

+Convolutional Neural Nets.
+Off-the-shelf models.
+Trained specifically (constrastive learning, self-supervised learning).

-	* Advanced computer vision models
+Advanced computer vision models

+### Practical indexing

+How an index works: basic and optional functionalities

+Criteria: Speed / accuracy / memory usage / updateability / index construction time

+Computing platform: local / service / CPU / GPU

+k-NN search vs. range search

 ### Mathematical foundations

 	* Recap of relevant Linear Algebra